 With SEIN, I return the light to the extinguished 'white lady' of Schiermonnikoog, the Zuidertoren.
 Big brother, the red lighthouse a little further on, regularly puts his arm around her in the evening.
 Lights from near and far come to the rescue.
 The lighthouses of Ameland and Borkum cast their light on her.
 And those of Campen and Stavoren, of distant Lindesnes and Þrídrangaviti.
 Connected to the great north, we can see the Zuidertoren in a new light.

-A special sound composition was made for this artwork by Renske Marike van Dijk and me.
+A special sound composition for this artwork was made by Renske Marike van Dijk and me.
 You can listen to it here.

 A little white cabin in a beatiful forest turned in to a visual experience.
 ‘BLOK’ was my contribution to the Caprera Light Festival, showing 13 great light artworks.